Dating Naked

 Dating Naked is an American reality dating game show shown on VH1, which debuted in July 2014.
 Amy Paffrath served as the host for the first two seasons and was clothed in her appearances.
 The first season was filmed on an island in Panama.
 The second season, re-titled Dating Naked: Playing for Keeps and filmed in the Philippines, premiered on July 22, 2015 and concluded on September 16, 2015.

 The third season, hosted by Rocsi Diaz and filmed in Bora Bora, premiered on June 29, 2016, and concluded on September 14, 2016.
 On April 14, 2017, VH1 announced that Dating Naked was canceled after three seasons, though VH1 left open the possibility of a future series reboot.
 On February 24, 2021, it was announced that the series would be revived by Paramount+.

 Summary

 The show matched up several contestants who were routinely switched with other contestants.
-While contestants were nude most of the time, the show does not show contestants' genitals or female breasts since they are blurred.
-However, in the German and British versions of this TV show, nudity is completely uncensored.
+While contestants were nude most of the time, contestants' genitals and female breasts are blurred.
 The first season featured a new pair of contestants in each episode.
 There was a format change for the remaining seasons, where there were two main contestants, a male and a female, whom new contestants would join each episode to date them, in a format similar to shows such as The Bachelor.

+In the German and British versions of the show, nudity is completely uncensored.